nataliepina/blog/src/content/git-commit-messages.md

 - Pretend you're writing an email or article.
 Give the headline that will sum up what happened and what is important.
 Provide further details in the body in an organized fashion.
 In filmmaking, it is often quoted "show, don't tell" using visuals as the communication medium compared to a verbal explanation of what is happening.
 In our case, "TELL, don't show" though we have some visuals at our disposal such as the browser, most of the details come from reading the physical code.

 - Use a set of common prefixes for your commit messages.
-There are different implementation convetions out there for this.
+There are different implementation conventions out there for this.
 Examples: feat, fix, docs, style, refactor, test, chore.
 [Source](https://seesparkbox.com/foundry/semantic_commit_messages)